makersacademy/airport_challenge/README_feature_tests.md

 # I Want to land the plane and confirm that is
 #landed

-airport.land(Plane.new)
-#I  want to departure the plane

-airport.takeoff

-#Confirmation of both, landing and take off plane

-airport.landing_confirmation
-airport.takeoff_confirmation
+airport.land(plane)

+#If the weather is stormy landing will be canceled
+airport.land p => The flight is canceled due to stormy weather

-# I want to prevent landing and departure when
+# I want to check if the airport is at his maximum capacity
-#weather is stormy

-weather = Weather.new
-weather.stormy_weather?
-airport.land Plane.new
-airport.takeoff
+10.times { airport.land(plane)}

-#I want to prevent landing when terminal is full and
+#I  want to departure the plane and conform
-#to check if the airport is empty?
+# that he left the airport

-airport.full?
-airport.empty?
+airport.takeoff(plane)

+#If the weather is stormy the flight leaving airport will be canceled

+airport.takeoff => The flight is canceled due to stormy weather

 #I initiated a default capacity for the airport

-DEFAULT_CAPACITY = 50
+DEFAULT_CAPACITY = 10

-50.times { airport.land(Plane.new)}